Nachoidev2/UnrealBoostCompiler/README.md

 # UnrealBoostCompiler
-Software to speed up the compilation process of shaders and the construction of lights in Unreal Engine
+free and open source software to speed up the compilation process of shaders and the construction of lights in Unreal Engine

 Video Demostration :